 Then you want a good razor.

-As discussed in our How to Prevent Razor Bumps Article we recommend Bump Fighter Razors.
+As discussed in my How to Prevent Razor Bumps Article I recommend Bump Fighter Razors.

 I love these because they’re inexpensive and they get the job done.